benjaminweymouth/Cryptocurrency-Analysis-in-Covid-Era/README.md

 ![ProjectLogo](/Resources/groupprojectlogo.png)
-# Crypto and Covid: A Case Study of Investments, Opportunities and Failures
+# Crypto and Covid: A Case Study on the correlation between covid, cryptocurrencies and the financial markets.

 ### Project team members: Benjamin Weymouth, Mohamed Berrachdi, Sadia Akbar ###
 -----------------------------